bipowerhcmcity/Adidas-Trending/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The dataset is freely to use [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-And the results also freely to get and analysis for research and business also.
+The dataset is freely to use and the results also freely to get and analysis for research and business also.